Is it worth insulating your garage? It depends. Get the scoop in this comprehensive guide.

 Why is the room above my garage so cold?

-It’s likely the room above your garage is so cold in winter because the garage ceiling underneath is uninsulated or is lacking sufficient insulation.
+It’s likely the room above your garage is cold in winter because the garage ceiling underneath is uninsulated or lacks sufficient insulation.

 Getting your garage insulated and air sealed—along with other key areas of your house, like your attic, foundation, and crawl space—can solve the problem permanently.

 The best insulation for your garage depends on your local climate, garage’s structure, and the underlying temperature or energy efficiency problems you’re trying to solve.